tanayshah11/CMSC320_GithubAssignment1_Spring2024_DrAlam/README.md

-# CMSC320 Homework Assignment 1
+# CMSC320 Homework Assignment 1 - Tanay Shah

 This is the first homework assignment for CMSC320, Spring 2024 with Dr. Alam, on Git, Pandas, and SQL.